 - She told her sister about the school accident.

-- Mary told Kim that she was listening to all the gossips in the class.
+- Mary told Kim that she was listening to all the gossip in the class.

-- Please tell harsh about the audition process.
+- Please tell John about the audition process.

 So, that’s the basic difference between say and tell.
 While they have the same meaning, both are used differently.